To Be a Christian: An Anglican Catechism

 This version includes two additional appendices: The Vision Statement and Guiding Principles.

 This paper by the Committee for Catechesis provides a basic vision and outline for the process and content of catechesis in the Anglican Church of North America.
 The Committee was formed to advise the College of Bishops of the Anglican Church in North America (ACNA) regarding the work of making and forming of disciples of Jesus Christ—catechesis.

 This document presents a working definition of a catechumenate for the Anglican Church in North America along with guiding principles for implementing this disciple-making initiative.

-The Catechesis Task Force is composed of ten members:
+The Committee for Catechesis is composed of the following members: